Targeting the Correct Pipe Slope

 Figure 1 – Problematic flat spots in a pipe

-Different ways to measure pipe grade and straightness?
+Different ways to measure pipe slope and straightness?

 Following the construction of a new sewer, a range of tests and checks are carried out to ensure it has been constructed as per design and is fit for purpose.
 These checks can include an air pressure test, hydrostatic test, ovality test, and pipe grade check.

 Utility organisations, who are the owners of the pipes, may use a variety of methods to be satisfied the new pipe has been constructed to design by housing developers or contractors.
 These tests check to see if the pipes are straight, free from obstruction and will achieve self-cleansing velocity.
 Tests can include:

 A smooth ball is placed at the upstream end of the sewer pipe and should run unobstructed to the downstream end.

 Light & Mirror Test